 To learn more about our work please visit our Facebook page at:

 TAKE PART IN CHEETAH RESEARCH

-You can help us by sending some of your photos of walking/standing/sitting cheetahs (profiles of both sides are preferable) to firstname.lastname@example.org (for the Mara cheetahs) and email@example.com (for Meru/Kora/Bisanadi cheetahs)together with your name and e-mail address, so we can tell what is known about the cheetah you observed.
-Your photographs will be used for identification purpose only and will not be passed to a third party
+You can help us by sending some of your photos of walking/standing/sitting cheetahs (profiles of both sides are preferable) to email@example.com (for the Mara cheetahs) and firstname.lastname@example.org (for Meru/Kora/Bisanadi parks cheetahs), together with your name and e-mail address.
+We can tell what is known about the cheetah in your photo/s.
+Your photographs will be used for identification purpose only and will not be passed on to a third party

 The research will benefit from any photos of cheetahs taken in the Mara in 1999-to date or Meru and Kora National Parks and Bisanadi National Reserve.